 Instead of heavy cream or any dairy products at all, this recipe uses a homemade gravy made with arrowroot flour, almond milk, herbs and seasonings.
 Genius!

 One of the easiest ways to make a standard gluten-filled dish a little healthier is to swap out that ingredient for a whole food ingredient.

 In this recipe, spaghetti is swapped for spaghetti squash, making it naturally gluten-free and a lot healthier and guilt-free too.
 Try this creamy garlic spaghetti squash casserole with a homemade coconut milk and mushroom sauce.

 When I was a kid, my mom made chicken, broccoli and rice casserole at least once a week.

-This version kicks the gluten and dairy and makes it way healthier – without losing the same tasty flavor.
+This version kicks the traditional casserole on its head and removes all gluten and dairy, makes it way healthier – all without losing the same tasty flavor.

 Broccoli and cheese are a match made in heaven – and with this homemade vegan cheese sauce, you can enjoy it guilt and dairy-free.

 The cheese sauce is made with white cannellini beans, carrots, vegetable broth, nutritional yeast, and a few other ingredients to give it its savory flavor.